cuncundev/move-on-api/README.md

 # Move On Integration API

 ## Objective
 - Allow Move On app to register a Cun Cun account while signing up in Move On app.
-If success the user will also automatically enrolled to Move On's VIP Community.
+If success the user will also automatically enrolled to Move On's VIP Membership.

 ## Authorization
 - Client IPs need to be whitelisted, please contact us to whitelist your IPs.